 In 2011 WHS moved in to a new, purpose built facility on Newcastle Street

-After further community consultation, the organisation's name was updated to Women's Health and Family Services; as a reflection of the holistic and comprehensive services offered to women, their children and their families.
+After further community consultation, the organisation's name was updated to Women's Health & Family Services; as a reflection of the holistic and comprehensive services offered to women, their children and their families.